-Ramsey County does not have an internal control system over financial reporting designed to provide for the preparation of the financial statements, including the accompanying note disclosures, as required by Generally Accepted Accounting Principles (GAAP).
+Ramsey County currently does not prepare the financial statements, including various off book adjusting entries and accompanying note disclosures, as required by generally accepted accounting principles (GAAP).
 Thus, management has elected to have the auditors assist in the preparation of the financial statements and note disclosures.